straz/artificialtrust/_articles/ethical.md

 Ethical principles are nice to have, but they’re discarded easily in the face of other pressures.
 The challenge we face is not just the design of ethical AIs.
-The real challenge we face is the design of the oversight institutions that will provide evolutionary pressure in favor of ethical principles, sustained for a long time.
+The real challenge is the design of the oversight institutions.
+These need to apply and sustain evolutionary pressure in favor of ethical principles, for a long time.

 As a species, we humans have come a long way.
 "Might makes right" has been replaced, in many ways, by the rule of law.
 When we humans